swaptacular/swpt_accounts/protocol.rst

 AccountPurge
 ------------

-Emitted when an account has been removed from the server's database.
+Emitted some time after an account has been removed from the server's database. [#purge-delay]_

 debtor_id : int64
    The ID of the debtor.